soundpress/RulesOfNYC/docs/c19/index.rst

          (B) automatic audio notifications of all tolls and rates,

-         (C) audio instructions enabling a Passenger to successfully complete fare payment, including discretionary tipping, without requiring the assistance of a Taxicab Driver,
+         (C) audio instructions enabling a Passenger to successfully complete fare payment, including discretionary tipping, E-Payment, and any other form of payment available in the Taxicab, without requiring the assistance of a Taxicab Driver,

       (iii) the ability for a Passenger to engage visual accessibility features without requiring the assistance of a Taxicab Driver and